 Yes, you may access your ballot through the Accessible Vote-by-Mail (AVBM) system at sfelections.org/access.
-The AVBM system allows voters to mark screen-readable ballots and is compatible with personal assistive technology.
+The AVBM system allows voters to mark screen readable ballots and is compatible with personal assistive technology.
 AVBM ballots must be printed and returned by mail or in person.

-The use of AVBM system was previously limited to voters with disabilities, and military and overseas voters.
-However, for the November 3, 2020, election, any voter may use this system.
+The use of AVBM system was previously limited to voters with disabilities and military and overseas voters.
+However, for the November 3 election, any voter may use this system.

-Are there ways to vote in person in the November 3 election?
+Are there in-person voting options available in the November 3 election?

 Yes.
-There will be 588 polling places open for in-person voting and vote-by-mail ballot drop off on Election Day, November 3, from 7 a.m. to 8 p.m.
+588 polling places will be open for in-person voting and vote-by-mail ballot drop-off from 7 a.m. to 8 p.m. on Election Day, Tuesday, November 3.

-Additionally, the City Hall Voting Center will be open at these times:
+Additionally, the City Hall Voting Center will be open during the 29-day early voting period during these times:

-- Every weekday, October 5-November 2, from 8 a.m. to 5 p.m.; - Two weekends, October 24-25 and October 31-November 1, from 10 a.m. to 4 p.m.; and - Election Day, November 3, from 7 a.m. to 8 p.m. (same voting hours as polling places).
+- Every weekday, October 5-November 2, from 8 a.m. to 5 p.m. - Two weekends, October 24-25 and October 31-November 1, from 10 a.m. to 4 p.m. - Election Day, Tuesday, November 3, from 7 a.m. to 8 p.m. (same voting hours as polling places).

-You are encouraged to vote early.
-When you vote early, either in person or by mail, you may be able to avoid wait times and crowded public spaces, and your ballot might be counted before Election Day.
+With early voting available 29 days before Election Day, we encourage you to vote as early as possible.
+If you vote early in person or by mail, you will avoid possible wait times and crowded public spaces, and your ballot will be reviewed and counted well before Election Day.

-My 18th birthday is after the registration deadline, but I turn 18 on or before Election Day.
+My 18th birthday is after the registration deadline but on or before Election Day.
 Can I vote in this election?

 Yes.
-You can preregister to vote before your 18th birthday and vote in this election, as long as you meet all other voter registration qualifications.
+You can preregister to vote before your 18th birthday and vote in this election even though you are not 18 when you register.